mgmarino/OrcaROOT/README.txt

   There are additionally several options to the provided examples executables.
 Entering just the executable (with no arguments or data files) will typically list the usage information and available options.

+  6) Run OrcaROOT as daemon (optional)
+  You can run OrcaROOT as daemon to do fits directly from Orca.
+To faciliate the configuration, a suitable init script for Debian GNU/Linux (also works on Ubuntu and probably any other LSB compliant distribution) is included.

+    cp Applications/etc/default/orcaroot /etc/default/orcaroot

+  Open /etc/default/orcaroot with your favourite text editor and set all settings according to the comments.

+    cp Applications/etc/init.d/orcaroot /etc/init.d/orcaroot
+    chmod a+x /etc/init.d/orcaroot

+  Configure your System to run /etc/init.d/orcaroot on boot.
+For Debian:

+    update-rc.d orcaroot defaults

+  OrcaROOT will now be started whenever you reboot your system.
+To start it right now without rebooting, use

+    /etc/init.d/orcaroot start

 II.
 General Description